Harmonica-Men/AstroShop/README.md

 Effective SEO techniques have been integrated to improve the visibility and reach of the website.
 Key features include:

 - Meta tags: Meta descriptions and keywords are dynamically added within Django templates to improve search engine rankings, using carefully researched long and short-form keywords identified through brainstorming, Google tools, and keyword analysis.
-- Sitemap: A sitemap file is provided, allowing search engines to efficiently crawl and index the site's structure.
+- Sitemap: A sitemap file is dynamically generated in Python and made available to search engines, allowing them to efficiently crawl and index the site's structure.
+The sitemap includes all products and other relevant pages.
+Click [here](https://astroshop-1fc783ba013f.herokuapp.com/sitemap.xml) to see sitemap.xml for AstroShop
 - Robots.txt: A robots.txt file has been included to guide search engines on which parts of the site to crawl and index, optimizing the crawl budget.

 Other optimizations include: